gkguerra/bach-app/README.md

 - As a user, I want to be able to view all the contestants in the game.
 - As a user, I want to be able to view the contestants on my cast.
 - As a user, I want to be able to add contestants to my cast.
 - As a user, I want to be able to remove contestants from my cast.
-- As a user, I want to be able to update the statistics of a contestant.